amwong/dotfiles/rbac_doc.md

 Add or remove user from group |  Y  | Y|   N
 ##[group stuff]
 ###Consequences of disabling projects
-Users with the Cloud_Admin role can enable and disable projects.
+Users with the cloud_admin role can enable and disable projects.
 When you disable a project, it has these consequences:

 - In the dashboard, users can no longer access the project from the CURRENT PROJECT list on the Project tab.
 - Users who are members of only the disabled project can no longer log in.